zyklotomic/dotfiles/README.md

 # dotfiles
-#Just a repo of all my dotfiles and configs
+-Just a repo of all my dotfiles and configs
 # .Xresources
-# HiDPI Scaling
+-HiDPI Scaling
 13" rMBP Xft.dpi: 128